Apex Trader Funding 50% Consistency Rule Calculator

 Biggest Winning Day / Total Profit = Your Percentage

-If the result is 30% or below, you meet the consistency rule.
-If it is above 30%, you need more profit.
+If the result is 50% or below, you meet the consistency rule.

 Formula 2: Find the Minimum Profit Needed

-This tells you exactly how much total profit you need to accumulate so that your biggest day stays within the 30% threshold.
+This tells you exactly how much total profit you need to accumulate.

 Example Calculation

-In addition to the 30% consistency rule, each Apex Trader Funding account has a minimum profit threshold you must reach before you can request your first payout.
-You must meet both requirements: the minimum profit threshold and the 30% consistency rule.
+Each Apex account size has a minimum profit threshold you must reach before you can request a payout.
+You must meet both requirements: the minimum profit threshold and the 50% consistency rule.

 |---|---|---|